A healthy result should fall into the range 44 - 126 U/L, or 44.00 - 126.00 IU/L.

 insert the value from you Alkaline Phosphatase (ALP) test result.

-Conditions that lead to malnutrition (for instance, celiac disease) or are the result of lack of nutrients in the diet (such as scurvy) are typically the cause of a low ALP level; although, it is rare.
+- Conditions that lead to malnutrition (for instance, celiac disease) or the result of lack of nutrients in the diet (such as scurvy) can be the cause of a low ALP level; although, it is rare.

 High levels of ALP can be caused by liver diseases, including: hepatitis, cirrhosis, blockage of the bile ducts, gallstones, liver cancer, or cancer that has spread to the liver from another part of the body.
 High ALP may also indicate bone diseases such as: Paget’s disease, osteomalacia, vitamin D deficiency, rickets, bone tumors, or tumors that have spread to the bones from another part of the body.
 Cardiovascular problems such as heart failure or heart attack are also known to increase ALP levels.

 Women going through menopause typically have a higher ALP level than women who still have menstrual cycles, and children are known to have high ALP levels due to rapid bone growth.
 In addition, pregnant women usually show higher ALP levels.

 $59 per year